ConnorScott-Ox/Professional-Profile/content/authors/admin/_index.md

 - Visitors
 ---

-Connor Scott is a basic neuroscientist with over 7 years of human tissue experience, specialising in bringing traditional histology into the modern era by developing workflows to bridge neuropathology with multiple 'omic' technologies using surgical and post-mortem CNS material.
+Connor Scott is a basic neuroscientist with over 7 years of working human tissue experience, specialising in bringing traditional histology into the modern era by developing workflows to bridge neuropathology with multiple 'omic' technologies using surgical and post-mortem CNS material.

 Scroll down to see a brief overview of his academic profile or alternatively click on the headings above to get a more in-depth view.